-Christmas is a magical time the world over, and one of the most interesting aspects of this holiday is that every country has their own particular traditions over the festive season.
+Christmas is a magical time the world over, and one of the most interesting aspects of this holiday is that every country has its own particular traditions over the festive season.
 When you travel to Europe over the winter holidays, it’s always such a treat to immerse yourself in local customs and experience Christmastime from a brand new point of view.
 In Holland, the Christmas festivities kick off a little bit earlier than in other parts of the world.
 Here’s what you need to know about the customs and Christmas traditions in Holland…

 The Netherlands’ festive folklore

-The Dutch in particular go all out where holiday traditions are concerned – in fact, they not only give presents on Christmas Day, they have a whole separate celebration that already starts on the 5th of December!
+The Dutch, in particular, go all out where holiday traditions are concerned – in fact, they not only give presents on Christmas Day, they have a whole separate celebration that already starts on the 5th of December!
 St. Nicholas Day falls on the 6th of December, and children put out shoes or traditional clogs on their windowsills on the eve of the 5th, which is called ‘Sinterklaasavond’, to be filled with gifts.

 But actually, the holiday festivities start even earlier than that – Sinterklaas is said to make his way to mainland Holland on the second Saturday of November all the way from Madrid, Spain, where he lives with his sidekick, Zwarte Pieten, for the rest of the year.
-He travels by steam boat and brings along a white horse in lieu of the reindeer.
+He travels by steamboat and brings along a white horse in lieu of the reindeer.
 Sinterklaas arrives at a different harbour town each year, and is met with great fanfare and lead through town to the sound of bells tolling so the congregated townsfolk can welcome him and join in the fun.

 Christmas Day itself is a is a little quieter in the Netherlands and normally involves a church service and family meal.
 Some children attend a special Sunday School event where they are told traditional stories and sing carols.
 However, this does not mean the gift-giving portion of the holidays is over just yet – on Christmas Eve, Kerstman (quite a different fellow from Sinterklaas) arrives from Lapland with more presents!